sa-mw-dach/podium/README.md

 # Podium
 ![](docs/images/podium_logo.png)

 Communication is the key to any high performing team.
 Podium is a containerized deployment of a set of leading opensource communication tools that allow teams interact more effectively in a remote (post COVID-19) world.
-Podium brings tools together in a way that that allows not only a team to interact better but even more inportantly allows non-team members to interact effectively.
-Podium current provides the following components:
+Podium brings tools together in a way that that allows not only a team to interact better but even more importantly attempts to re-create the incidental interactions so lacking in a virtual-only world.
+All those watercooler, breakroom encounters we thought were a waste of time, were critical to our productivity.
+Podium not only promotes incidental interactions virtually but also allows team stakeholders or external members to better interact with teams.
+Podium takes a team approach to collaboration instead of an organizational approach.
+Podium currently provides the following components:
 * [Dashboard (Mozaik)](http://mozaik.rocks/)
 * [Chat (Mattermost)](https://mattermost.com/)
 * [Video Conferencing (Jitsi Meet)](https://jitsi.org/jitsi-meet/)